devonwlkns86/syntax-scrapbook/README.md

 # 🧠 Syntax-Scrapbook
 # n00b_status
 # learning

-A beginner-friendly reference to help me remember syntax across the languages I’m learning.
-            This is meant to be simple, accessible, and easy to grow!
-A beginner-friendly reference to help me remember syntax across the languages I’m learning.
-           This is meant to be simple, accessible, and easy to grow!
+A personal, beginner-friendly reference for learning programming syntax!

+This repository is my interactive "syntax scrapbook"—a place where I collect and organize small, easy-to-understand code examples for the languages I'm learning: HTML, CSS, JavaScript, React, and Python.

+My goal is to make syntax easier to remember by:

+    Keeping code examples short and super clear

+    Adding helpful comments and emojis to jog my memory

+    Organizing examples by topic (like loops, functions, styling, etc.)

+Whether you're also just starting out or just need a quick reminder, feel free to fork this and build your own scrapbook!

 ---------------------------------------------------------------------------------------------------------